Current Items of Interest...

 Plans are well underway for the 2014 Kent Centennial, a Commemoration of Rockwell Kent in Newfoundland.
 Kent lived at Landfall in 1914.
-Please see the Kent Cottage and News & Events pages.
+Please see the new Kent Centennial page.

 The Landfall Winter 2013 Newsletter covering the Trust's 2012 year activities is now available online.

 To view the complete set of Landfall artist albums, please visit our facebook page, click on Photos, then Albums.

 Treat a special friend to a signed limited edition fine-art print of Kent Cottage at Landfall , illustrated above,by renowned Newfoundland artist Gerald Squires.
 Print salesdirectly support long-term preservation and conservation of the historic 200-year old Kent Cottage.

 The Rooms Provincial Art Gallery current featured exhibit is Cultural Ties.
 The new exhibits include Lynee Cohen: False Clues (Faux indices) and Natural Selection: An Evolving Idea of Canadian Landscape.
 The Ongoing Exhibit continues with Inner Works: Selections from the People's Collection.

 Canada Helps accepts donations on behalf of the Landfall Trust.
 Please donate, today!